DAILY DISCIPLINE #191

 James 1:25 / 1 John 3:22

 I wanted to obey Jesus immediately when I heard his voice but I was always distrusting myself that "I heard right".
 Then I discovered that King David had the same problem and came to this conclusion:

-So even if I wasn't 100% sure about something Jesus was guiding me about, I would say to Him; "Lord, I think this is what you want me to do.
+Even if I wasn't 100% sure about something that Jesus was guiding me to do, I would say to Him; "Lord, I think this is what you want me to do.
 I'm going to step out in that direction.
 If I have heard you wrong please block the way.
-But if it's what you want please open up the way for me to keep walking."
+But if it's what you want, please open up the way for me to keep walking."

-So that is the first way that we take dominion over our part of the earth.
-We stop acting independently and practice putting our mind together with Jesus until we wouldn't even want to act independently of Him.
+That is the first way that we take dominion over our part of the earth.
+We stop acting independently, and practice putting our mind together with Jesus until we wouldn't even want to act independent of Him.

 TAKE YOUR POSITION

 29. Our life with Jesus begins by sitting -- not walking or trying to "do" something.
 That's because Jesus has already "done" everything needed to make us "right".
 And when He had finished His work of cleansing us from our sins, what did he do?